babylonlabs-io/babylon/x/btcstaking/README.md

 ## Concepts

-Babylon's Bitcoin Staking protocol allows bitcoin holders to _trustlessly_ stake their bitcoins for providing economic security to the Babylon chain and other Proof-of-Stake (PoS) blockchains, _without bridging their bitcoins elsewhere_.
+Babylon's Bitcoin Staking protocol allows bitcoin holders to _trustlessly_ stake their bitcoin for providing economic security to the Babylon chain and other Proof-of-Stake (PoS) blockchains, _without bridging their bitcoin elsewhere_.

 ### Actors
 The following actors interact with the BTC staking module:
-- **BTC stakers (aka delegators)** delegate their bitcoins to a finality provider in order to obtain provide economic security to the PoS system.
+- **BTC stakers (aka delegators)** delegate their bitcoin to a finality provider in order to obtain provide economic security to the PoS system.
   They interact with the `x/btcstaking` module to express their interest to stake, notify about their staking receiving relevant confirmations,